paper-leaf/alton/README.md

 5. It's lightweight, easy to implement, and not CPU intensive.

 ## What is "ScrollJacking"? ##
-Scrolljacking is basically means we replace native scrolling (what you're used to) with targeted scrolling: when the user initiates a scroll, either with their mouse or keyboard, scrolljacking takes them to an exact vertical point on the screen (for example, the top of the next content container).
+Scrolljacking basically means we replace native scrolling (what you're used to) with targeted scrolling: when the user initiates a scroll, either with their mouse or keyboard, scrolljacking takes them to an exact vertical point on the screen (for example, the top of the next content container).
+When done properly, scrolljacking can be a part of a unique, enjoyable online experience.

 ## Compatibility ##
 This plugin has been tested on IE8+ and with jQuery 1.7+.
 Anything less and you're on your own – sorry!